 Misty Blue-Terry, PhD

-Dr. Misty Blue-Terry is the 4-H specialist for matters of science, technology, engineering and math (STEM) in The Cooperative Extension Program, School of Agriculture and Environmental Sciences, at North Carolina A&T State University.
-Her educational background is in Industrial and Systems Engineering and Human Factors Engineering.
-Dr. Misty Blue-Terry joined Cooperative Extension in the fall of 2010.
-Prior to her current position, Dr. Misty Blue-Terry was an Assistant Professor of Industrial and Human Factors Engineering at Wright State University in Dayton, Ohio.
+Dr. Misty Blue-Terry is the 4-H specialist for matters of science, technology, engineering and math (STEM) in the cooperative extension program, School of Agriculture and Environmental Sciences, at North Carolina A&T State University.
+Her educational background is in industrial and systems engineering and human factors engineering.
+Misty joined cooperative extension in the fall of 2010.
+Prior to her current position, Misty was an assistant professor of industrial and human factors engineering at Wright State University in Dayton, Ohio.
 She has partnered with campus professors, community-based organizations, and other leaders to provide STEM related programming in robotics, basic engineering and design principals, the scientific method, and GIS/GPS applications.
-In addition, Dr. Misty Blue-Terry has served as a content expert for a CYFAR Sustainable Community Project grant.
-Dr. Misty Blue-Terry’s overall goals are to help broaden the reach of 4-H and STEM in underrepresented communities and to target girls for science programs.
+In addition, Misty has served as a content expert for a CYFAR Sustainable Community Project grant and has goals to help broaden the reach of 4-H and STEM in underrepresented communities and to target girls for science programs.

-imberly Burgess-Neloms is employed with the Alabama Cooperative Extension System at Alabama Agricultural and Mechanical University as an Extension Youth and Volunteerism Specialist.
-In this role, she provides statewide programmatic leadership to nine Urban Extension centers.
-Current and past Extension assignments include Extension volunteerism, 4-H and youth development, CYFAR, EFNEP and FCS programming.
+Kimberly Burgess-Neloms is employed with the Alabama cooperative extension system at Alabama Agricultural and Mechanical University as an extension youth and volunteerism specialist.
+In this role, she provides statewide programmatic leadership to nine urban extension centers.
+Current and past extension assignments include extension volunteerism, 4-H and youth development, CYFAR, EFNEP and FCS programming.
 Since 2010, Kimberly has secured more than a million dollars in external funding that led to recognition, publishing, and speaking opportunities on international, national, state and local levels.
-Kimberly holds a Bachelor of Science degree in human environmental sciences from the University of North Alabama and a Master of Arts in Teaching from the University of Montevallo.
-With more than 20 years of Extension experience, Kimberly’s expertise lies in staff motivation, mentoring, strategic planning and external funding sources.
+Kimberly holds a BS in human environmental sciences from the University of North Alabama and a MA in Teaching from the University of Montevallo.
+With more than 20 years of extension experience, Kimberly’s expertise lies in staff motivation, mentoring, strategic planning and external funding sources.
 In addition, Kimberly worked as CYFAR grantee in 2010.

 Jan Carroll, PhD